tacklesta/Smart-Traffic-Management-System/README.md

 # Smart-Traffic-Management-System
-Project for IOT Challenge 2020 final round
+Submission for IOT Challenge 2020 final round by i3indiya Technologies and IIT-Bombay.